dedica-team/nivio/readme.md

 **Landscape configuration file**

-The configuration file contains basic data, references to service descriptions (sources), which can be local paths or URLs.
+The configuration file contains basic data, references to service descriptions ("sources"), which can be local paths or URLs.
+The descriptions can be gathered by http, i.e. it is possible to fetch files from protected sources via authentication headers.
+Think of GitLab or GitHub and the related tokens.

 You can also add state providers which are used to gather live data and thereby provide state for the services.

     identifier: nivio:example